 A Tekcess International client had been developing a new piece of process equipment for the semiconductor industry.
 The technology was novel and had generated a lot of “tire kicking” from prospects.
 However, after several years of product development and dozens of customer demonstrations, not a single dollar of revenue had been generated.

 The management team was split on what to do with this product.
 Its advocates felt that a breakthrough was just around the corner, but its detractors were tired of investing without a return.
-Internal debates, although passionate on both sides, weren’t going anywhere because they didn’t have a solid framework for making the right decision.
+Although passionate on both sides, internal debates weren’t going anywhere because they didn’t have a solid framework for making the right decision.

 To resolve the dilemma, we decided to follow a rigorous MRD process.
-The idea of going back and developing an MRD for an existing product development program may seem strange, but in this case, it was necessary to reach a consensus decision on the fate of this program.
+The idea of going back and developing an MRD for an existing product development program may seem strange.
+Still, in this case, it was necessary to reach a consensus decision on the fate of this program.
 Should we do it?
 Or should we kill it?

-We revisited the entire business case, which revealed that the market opportunity was much smaller than originally thought.
-Additionally, the product that was needed to capture any meaningful value would require substantially more time and money in order to bring it to market.
+We revisited the entire business case.
+It revealed that the market opportunity was much smaller than originally thought.
+Additionally, the product would require substantially more time and money to create a meaningful value proposition.